Stanisław Leszczyński

 The death of Augustus II sparked the War of the Polish Succession in 1733.
 As had happened on the death of John III Sobieski, foreign intrigue and influence plagued the Sejm election.
-Despite the presence of Russian troops in the country, the Sejm, with support of the French, elected Stanisław to succeed Augustus II, while the Russians encouraged a group of break-away nobles to hold their own election, selecting instead Frederick Augustus II of Saxony, son of Augustus II, to the kingship.
+Despite the presence of Russian troops in the country, the Sejm, with support of the French, elected Stanisław to succeed Augustus II the Strong, while the Russians encouraged a group of break-away nobles to hold their own election, selecting instead Augustus III of Poland, son of Augustus II, to the kingship.
 War broke out almost immediately, evolving into a proxy war between the Bourbon and Habsburg dynasties and their supporters, with the Bourbon faction led by France and Spain, with their allies Sardinia and Sweden, while the Habsburg faction was led by Austria and their allies Russia, Prussia, and Saxony.
 After two years of fighting across the entire continent, a ceasefire was declared in 1735.
-Stanislaus officially abdicated in January 1736, and the Peace of Vienna was promulgated in 1738, whereby Augustus III was officially recognized as King of Poland, and Stanisław was compensated for losing the throne a second time with the duchies of Bar and Lorraine, both of which were nominally part of the Holy Roman Empire at the time.
+Stanislaw officially abdicated in January 1736, and the Peace of Vienna was promulgated in 1738, whereby Augustus III was officially recognised as King of Poland, and Stanisław was compensated for losing the throne a second time with the duchies of Bar and Lorraine, both of which were nominally part of the Holy Roman Empire at the time.

 While Duke of Lorraine, Stanisław lived out his remaining years at a country estate in Lunéville, and actively ruled Lorraine and Bar, sponsoring numerous public works projects.
 Nearby, Nancy, the historic capital of Lorraine, has a Place Stanislas (Stanisław Square) named in his honour, much of which was developed during his reign.
 He also took up political philosophy, engaging in discourse with other Enlightenment figures such as Jean Jacques Rousseau, and wrote philosophical treatises in his native Polish, making him a figure within the Polish Enlightenment.
 When he died in 1766, his titles passed to his son-in-law, Louis XV.
 His retaking of the Polish throne in 1733 formed the backdrop for Un giorno di regno, an opera by composer Giuseppe Verdi and librettist Felice Romani, which premiered in 1840.

 Early life

-Born in Lwów (now Lviv) in 1677, he was the son of Rafał Leszczyński, voivode of Poznań Voivodeship, and Princess Anna Katarzyna Jabłonowska.
-He married Katarzyna Opalińska, by whom he had a daughter, Maria, who became Queen of France as wife of Louis XV.
+Born in Lwów (now Lviv) in 1677, he was the son of Rafał Leszczyński, voivode of Poznań Voivodeship, and Princess Anna Leszczyńska.
+He married Katarzyna Opalińska, by whom he had a daughter, Maria, who became Queen of France as the wife of Louis XV.
 In 1697, as Cup-bearer of Poland, he signed the confirmation of the articles of election of Augustus II the Strong.
-In 1703 he joined the Lithuanian Confederation, which the Sapiehas with the aid of Sweden had formed against Augustus.
+In 1703, he joined the Lithuanian Confederation, which the Sapiehas, with the aid of Sweden, had formed against Augustus.